 If you’ve been following me for awhile now, you’ll know that if I had to choose my all-time favorite dessert, it would be a raw vegan cheesecake.
 Raw cheesecake was what made me fall in love with whole-food baking, or in this case.. “un”-baking?
-When it comes to anything, if there’s a snickers option.. i’m 100% choosing it!
+When it comes to dessert, if there’s a snickers option.. i’m 100% choosing it!

 What is a vegan cheesecake made out of?